 The nice thing about Indeed is you can do multiple searches and set alerts so that you get daily notifications about jobs you’re looking for.
 Use remote, work from home, and other phrases like that to find location-independent writing jobs that let you write from anywhere.

-Magazines, other publications, and business in all niches advertise on there.
+Magazines, other publications, and businesses in all niches advertise there.
 So, that’s an excellent place to look.
 You may need to search through a lot of unwanted jobs, but you’ll find some diamonds in the rough.

 I learned a lot about how to find clients on LinkedIn over time.
 LinkedIn is a powerful social media platform for finding excellent clients who pay well.
 You’ll want to set up a professional profile that explains exactly what you do and has keywords related to your niche so that people can find you.
 Here’s mine for example.

 When you send connection requests to people, send a personal message instead of the general connection request, and you have a better chance of people connecting with you.
 I worked really hard doing this, and it paid off.
 Over time I continue to get more connections because people see that I am friends with other people that they know.